muhammetikbalsahan/muhammetikbalsahan.github.io/README.md

 # Muhammet Ikbal ŞAHAN
 ![this is a pic](/profile_pic.jpg)

-I am a doctor in Psychology (PhD) and currently holding an Assistant Professor position in Brain & Cognition at Erasmus School of Social and Behavioral Sciences, Rotterdam University, Netherlands.
+I am an Assistant Professor in Brain & Cognition at the Erasmus School of Social and Behavioral Sciences, Rotterdam University, Netherlands.
 My research is funded by the Dutch Research Council (NWO).

 ## Research Interest
 **Working memory (WM)** and **attention** are two major conceptual pillars of human cognition, and how they relate to each other is a topic of intense interest at cognitive, neural, and theoretical levels of investigation.
 My research interests are in the mechanisms underlying **perceptual processing and working memory storage of visual, spatial, and verbal information** at the **behavioral**, **computational**, and **neural levels**.
 Moreover, I am interested in how **abstract semantic knowledge** and **temporal information** are processed and stored in working memory.
 Currently, I am emploring how hippocampal mechanisms of **spatial navigation** are employed in memory search.
 I investigate these topics using **behavioral paradigms**, **eye-tracking**, **VR**, **EEG** and **fMRI**.